juerg-mueller/InsertLyrics/README.md

 11/28/21: Supports tuplets

-1/24/22: 64 bit version added (works with wine on MAC M1)
+1/24/22: 64 bit version added (works with wine on MAC M1) / not working, because drop is not working